Why Do They Check Your Elbows When Donating Plasma?

 But before this happens, a finger prick test will be conducted to ascertain the quantity of hemoglobin or protein in your blood.
 This is known as the “hemoglobin test.”
 This test is important to find out whether you have enough red blood cells.
 If you do not have an adequate level of red blood cells, then you are anemic.
 This test is performed every time you intend to donate plasma.

-Since the start of the Covid-19 pandemic and the rising depletion of blood bank reserves in the US, the FDA (Food and Drug Administration) proposed an amendment to the existing guidelines.
+During the period of the COVID-19 pandemic that led to the rising depletion of blood bank reserves in the US, the FDA (Food and Drug Administration) proposed an amendment to the existing guidelines.
 As a result of this, the deferral time has been shortened from 12 months to 3 months for the set of individuals:

 • Males who have had sex with males (MSM)